Safety in Bahrain

 The standard of driving in Bahrain is poor and the country experiences a high number of road traffic accidents.
 Aggressive driving, speeding and general disregard for traffic laws are the primary causes.

-Expats are advised not to drive, but instead hire a local driver who is more familiar with Bahraini road behaviour.
+Expats are advised not to drive, but rather hire a local driver who is more familiar with Bahraini road behaviour.
 Expats who do opt to drive should do so defensively and with caution, particularly on major highways and at high-risk times.